Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Onboard Entertainment & Activities Tips

-If you’re curious to know what movies will be shown on your sailing before you get on the ship, call (888) 325-2500 about two weeks before your cruise.
+If you’re curious to know what movies will be shown on your sailing before you get on the ship, call Disney Cruise customer service (800) 951-3532 about two weeks before your cruise and ask.

-Want to ride the AquaDuck water coaster on the Dream or Fantasy?
+Want to ride the AquaDuck water coaster on the Dream or Fantasy or the AquaMouse on the Wish, Treasure or Destiny?
 MouseSavers.com reader Bill V has this tip: “If you enjoy the AquaDuck during the day, find an EVENING to ride it as well!
 Riding it at night, with the red-and-white lights strobing around the tube at each of the supports, is a completely different experience than the daytime, not to be missed!
-Also, the lines are truly non-existent, far shorter than even the times when most passengers are ashore when the ship is docked–my daughter rode it one evening over a dozen times in less than 90 minutes, usually walking on with no line whatsoever.
-If you want to try this, but don’t want to miss any of the main evening entertainment, ask Guest Services early in your cruise whether any of the theater shows will have three showings (the two standard ones, plus a late-afternoon matinee) during your cruise.
-(On our cruise, this was the case for “Disney’s Believe” on the last night.)
-That day, go to the matinee show, eat at your regular dinner time, and ride the AquaDuck during your originally scheduled show time.”
+Also, the lines are truly non-existent if you go during dinner or show times, far shorter than even the times when most passengers are ashore when the ship is docked–my daughter rode it one evening over a dozen times in less than 90 minutes, usually walking on with no line whatsoever.”

 Some special activities require advance sign-up at Guest Services.
-For instance, “Tea with Wendy,” offered on some 7-night cruises, has limited seating, and on cruises near Christmas, there is a build-your-own-gingerbread house activity, but they have a limited number of kits available.
-Watch for those activities and sign up as soon as you can.
+For instance, “Tea with Wendy,” (or “Tea with Alice” or some other character) is sometimes offered on some 7-night cruises, but has limited seating, and on cruises near Christmas, there is a build-your-own-gingerbread house activity, but they have a limited number of kits available.
+Check for those activities (they’ll generally be listed in the Navigator app) and sign up as soon as you can.
+Certain popular character meetings are also now requiring advance sign-up, usually on the first day.

 Theater snacks: the theaters where the movies and shows are presented have concession stands selling expensive goodies such as canned sodas, bagged popcorn and candy, which can be charged to your room key.
-If you want to keep costs down, go up on the pool deck to the self-serve beverage station and get FREE sodas (or lemonade, tea, etc) to bring into the show with you.
+If you want to keep costs down, go up on the pool deck to the self-serve beverage station and get FREE sodas (or lemonade, tea, etc.) to bring into the show with you.
 You can also usually get FREE cookies from one of the counter-service locations on the pool deck and bring those along (or order cookies from room service, for only the cost of a tip).
+Concierge level guests on the Dream and Fantasy can get snacks, including cans of soda and sometimes popcorn, from the lounge.
+The snack bar at the theater has a refillable popcorn bucket that can be refilled for the rest of your cruise at a much cheaper price, so if you like popcorn, it’s a good idea to get one at the beginning of the cruise.
+Some people have brought popcorn buckets from previous cruises or from Walt Disney World and had them refilled, though that may or may not be official policy.

 Dining